-This the first time I’ve made a ‘drip’ cake so I carefully piped blobs of the caramel on the edge of the cake, I was quite stingy with the amount as I knew it would carry on dripping more than I would realise.
+I carefully piped blobs of the caramel on the edge of the cake, I was quite stingy with the amount as I knew it would carry on dripping more than I would realise.
 I then covered the whole top of the cake with a thin layer of the caramel.
 I put it back in the fridge for 15 minutes to firm up the caramel.

 I put the rest of the biscoff buttercream in a piping bag and piped rosettes around the edge using my Wilton Number 6B Open Star tip.
 I then crushed up some more Lotus biscuits and filled the middle of the Biscoff & banana cake with crumbs.
 Finally I chopped some pieces of dairy fudge in half and placed them neatly on top of the buttercream.

-Biscoff & Banana Cake with Caramel Drizzle
+Biscoff & Banana Cake with Caramel Drip

 For the sponge